 For this purpose I have created this page, to not only welcome non-Italian speaking visitors but also to answer some of the most common questions about my work and my instruments.
 Forgive me for not having a full version of my website in English, but given that (almost) every guitar I made is represented here it would have been a huge job.
 I would rather communicate with you directly and dedicate my time to making wonderful instruments 😉

 I am always available by e-mail — you can write me in English (but I read also French) — at firstname.lastname@example.org.
+If you get no replies in short time check your spam folder or contact me again

 I build guitars either on order as well as following my own inspiration, without following any constraints but own pleasure and vision.
 These instruments will be offered for sale on this page.